 RNA [Ribonucleic acid] is a molecule that is chemically similar to DNA and carries the same code.
 DNA is biochemically transcribed by enzymes; the transcription product is RNA.
 This RNA is read, in turn, by the cell’s biochemical machinery to make protein.

 Sarcoma is a malignant tumor arising from connective tissue cells.

-Somatic Therapy – Involves the manipulation of gene expression in cells that will correct genetic defects of the patient but is not inherited by the next generation.
+Somatic Therapy – Involves the manipulation of gene expression in cells that will correct genetic defects of the patient.
+These “corrections” to the gene are not inherited by the next generation, however.
 Somatic cells include all the non-reproductive cells in the human body.

 Stromal cells are non-hematopoietic stem cells derived from blood organs such as bone marrow, which are capable of supporting the growth of blood cells.